 - proof of Temporary Resident Visa (TRV) or eTA

-Travellers who have not secured written authorization from IRCC will not be able to board aircraft bound for Canada.
+Travellers who do not have written authorization from IRCC will not be allowed to board their flight to Canada.

-Travellers providing essential services are exempt from providing a detailed quarantine plan.
+Only travellers who provide essential services are exempt from quarantine requirements.

 PDOSPH.COM is NOT affiliated with the Commission on Filipinos Overseas (CFO), or the Philippine Overseas Employment Administration (POEA), or any Philippine recruitment agencies or Canadian immigration consultants or lawyers.